2012 United States presidential election in Louisiana

 The 2012 United States presidential election in Louisiana took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 Louisiana voters chose eight electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 Romney carried Louisiana's eight electoral votes with 57.78% of the popular vote.
-Louisiana was one of six states where Obama did better in 2012 than in 2008, with his margin of loss decreasing from 18.63% to 17.2%.
-As of 2020, this remains the last time that a Democrat has won even 40% of the vote in the state.
+Louisiana was one of six states where Obama did better in 2012 than in 2008, with his margin of loss decreasing from 18.63% to 17.20%.
+As of the 2024 presidential election, this is the last time that a Democrat has won over 40% of the vote in the state.
 Obama is the only Democrat to ever win two terms without carrying the state at least once.

-Primaries
+Primary elections

-Democratic
+Democratic primary

-President Barack Obama received little opposition in the 2012 Democratic primaries, handily winning overall with over 88% of the vote.
+President Barack Obama received little serious opposition in the 2012 Democratic primaries, handily winning overall with over 76% of the vote.
 However, Tennessee attorney and perennial political candidate John Wolfe Jr. challenged President Obama in the primaries, and received nearly 12% of the vote.
 Entrepreneur Bob Ely and historian Darcy Richardson also participated, and received a little over 6% and 5% of the vote, respectively.
 On the date of the primary, President Obama swept nearly every parish in the state, with Wolfe winning LaSalle, Grant, and Cameron parishes.
 Although Wolfe qualified for four delegates, the Louisiana Democratic Party announced that they would not award the delegates to Wolfe on technical grounds.

-Republican
+Republican primary and caucuses

 The 2012 Louisiana Republican primary took place on Saturday, March 24, 2012.
-And the caucuses were held April 28.
+Additionally, caucuses were held on April 28.

 Louisiana had 46 delegates to the Republican National Convention.
 20 were awarded based on the primary outcome, and the other 26 by the caucuses.